Lynn Sailors: Lynn Sailors (1980–82)

 The three Sailors teams were competitive, but sparse media coverage was partially to blame for the less-than-enthusiastic showing at the gate.
-The maiden edition of the Sailors drew 50,786; it would be the high-water mark for the franchise's four-year history, but still ranked next to last in the Eastern League.
+The inaugural edition of the Sailors drew 50,786 fans.
+It would be the highwater mark for the franchise's four-year history but ranked next to last in the Eastern League.
 In the fall of 1981, after Sailor attendance dropped to 38,468, Mike Agganis, nephew of former Red Sox player and Lynn sporting legend Harry Agganis, purchased the franchise.

 The 1982 Sailors captured the Eastern League North Division pennant by 51/2 games and swept Glens Falls in the opening round of the playoffs, before falling to West Haven in the finals.
-But attendance dropped to an all-time low: 23,791—more than 28,000 fans fewer than the league's second-poorest draw.
+But attendance dropped to an all-time low: 23,791—more than 28,000 fans fewer than the league's second-worst draw.

 After the season, the Mariners left Lynn and signed a player development contract with the Chattanooga Lookouts, also a Southern League franchise.

 Lynn Pirates (1983)

 In 1983, the Pirates were forced to move their Double-A affiliation from the Buffalo Bisons (then in the Eastern League) and succeeded the Mariners in Lynn as parent club of the renamed Lynn Pirates.

 The Pirates made the playoffs with the second-best overall record in the Eastern League.
 They swept the Bisons in the best-of-three opening round before losing, two games to one, to the New Britain Red Sox in the finals.
 Because of poor regular-season attendance in Lynn (only 31,575 came through the turnstiles), all the postseason games were played on the road.
-The Lynn Pirates' last game was a 3–0 playoff loss at New Britain—a three-hit, 10-strikeout shutout by Roger Clemens, then finishing his first pro season.
+The Lynn Pirates' last game was a 3–0 playoff loss at New Britain—a three-hit, 10-strikeout shutout by Roger Clemens, then finishing his first professional season.
 After the playoffs, the Lynn franchise moved to Burlington, Vermont, for 1984, affiliated with the Cincinnati Reds, and became the Vermont Reds.
-The Sailors/Pirates franchise spent five seasons (1984–88) in Burlington, and is now the Akron RubberDucks.
+The Sailors/Pirates franchise spent five seasons (1984–88) in Burlington and is now the Akron RubberDucks.

 Professional baseball did not return to Lynn until 1996 when the Massachusetts Mad Dogs of the independent Northeast League began play at Fraser Field.